Energy conditions in static, spherically symmetric spacetimes and effective geometries: Static and spherically symmetric geometries

 This \qm{impenetrable boundary} conclusion is reinforced by the expansion scalar $\vartheta$ of the congruence of ingoing radial geodesics, which in any static, spherically symmetric spacetime \eqref{eq:metric_static} satisfies the geometric identity \cite{Poisson2009,Wang:2022ews}

 Both for the null and timelike cases, $ \vartheta \to -\infty $ as $ AB \to 0^+ $ and $E$ takes sufficiently large values.
 This divergence signals the occurrence of a caustic and may indicate the presence of conjugate points along the congruence \footnote{In general, the existence of conjugate points signals the presence of extrema-length curves.
 Consider a spacelike hypersurface $ \Sigma $ and a timelike geodesic congruence orthogonal to $ \Sigma $; a point $ p $ on one geodesic of the congruence is said to be conjugate to $ \Sigma $ if and only if the expansion scalar $ \vartheta $ tends to $ -\infty $ at $ p $.
 For instance, in Schwarzschild spacetime, conjugate points appear along ingoing radial timelike geodesics as $ \vartheta \to -\infty $ when $ r \to 0 $.
-This behavior implies that the proper lengths of these geodesics are bounded from above in the future direction, indicating geodesic incompleteness.}, a standard indicator of geodesic incompleteness \cite{Wald}.
+This behavior implies that the proper lengths of these geodesics are bounded from above in the future direction, indicating geodesic incompleteness.}, a standard ingredient in singularity-theorem arguments leading to geodesic incompleteness \cite{Wald}.
+It should be noted, however, that a caustic by itself does not necessarily imply a physical singularity or geodesic incompleteness.
+For example, a radial ingoing geodesic congruence in flat spacetime ($A=B=1$) also develops a caustic at the regular origin $r=0$.
+A related situation occurs in static regular black hole geometries, where a Cauchy horizon may be encountered before the caustic is reached by outgoing geodesics~\cite{Carballo-Rubio:2019fnb}, but this feature alone is not interpreted as a local physical singularity.
+In the present setting, however, this behavior accompanies the impenetrable-boundary structure arising as $AB\to 0$, together with the divergent stress-energy components measured in a freely falling frame.
+It therefore provides an additional geometrical indication that the $AB=0$ limit represents a nonstandard and potentially pathological regime.
 Interestingly, for timelike (i.e., $\alpha=1$) infalling radial paths, $\vartheta$ can become positive when $r B' > 4(E^{2}-B)$, and energy conditions may be violated.
 We will discuss this situation in detail in Sec.~\ref{sec:wec}.

 From the above analysis, it is clear that when the metric retains the Lorentzian signature, the fulfillment of the NEC implies that a singularity may arise at points where $AB \to 0^+$, even though curvature may not attain unboundedly large values.
 This outcome is fully consistent with the expectations of classical singularity theorems \cite{Hawking:1970zqf}.
 Although our examination is primarily based on general relativity and focuses on the region $r>0$ of the spacetime, the result that $AB \to 0$ implies a potential singularity can be straightforwardly generalized to the case $r=0$ or to other modified theories of gravity admitting static, spherically symmetric metrics.
 This conclusion is supported by several models with $A\neq 1/B$, such as the Janis-Newman-Winicour spacetime~\cite{Joshi:2011zm,Joshi:2013dva,Shaikh:2018lcc} and certain Brans-Dicke solutions~\cite{HassanPuttasiddappa:2025tji,Bergh:1980mta}, in which naked singularities appear at $r=0$ accompanied by the vanishing of the product $AB$.